deanturpin/handt/readme.md

 Intuitively it feels that requesting prices more often will make the softwrae more responsive to market changes.
 But Coinbase and CryptoCompare actually don't publish updates more often than once per minute.
-CryptoCompare also has API request rate limiting - in practice 80 requests per minute (for different currencies) seems a good compromise.
+CryptoCompare also has API request rate limiting but in practice only 50 coins can be processed per minute to ensure we don't clash with the next cron job.

 # Heading towards a strategy definition language
 The current strategy definition makes use of a library of techniques.